Last updated: March 14, 2026

 How to interpret the Price Volume Trend indicator

-Divergences offer powerful reversal signals when the PVT and price disagree.
+Divergences offer powerful leading signals when the PVT momentum and price structure disagree, exposing a shift in underlying market mechanics.

-• Bearish Divergence: This occurs if the price makes new highs while the indicator makes lower highs, signaling that buying conviction is fading and a downward reversal may be near.
+• Bearish Divergence (Distribution): This occurs when the price makes new Higher Highs (HH) while the PVT makes Lower Highs (LH).
+It signals that upward conviction is fading (fewer participants are driving the new highs), and a downward reversal may be near.

 5. PVT vs. OBV: What’s the Difference?

-On the surface, the Price Volume Trend and the On-Balance Volume seem very similar.
+On the surface, the Price Volume Trend (PVT) and the On-Balance Volume (OBV) seem very similar.
 Both are cumulative volume indicators used to confirm trends and spot divergences.
-However, the core difference lies in their calculation, which makes the PVT a more sensitive and nuanced tool.
+However, the core difference lies in their calculation, which makes the PVT a more sensitive and nuanced tool for institutional flow analysis.

 In short, the PVT is the superior tool if you want to measure the conviction behind price moves, as it accounts for the strength of price change.
 The OBV is simpler and better suited for tracking the general, long-term flow of volume without the nuance of price volatility.
 Many traders prefer the PVT for its added layer of sensitivity.